haofengac/MonoDepth-FPN-PyTorch/README.md

 [![License][license]][license-url]

 A simple end-to-end model with fast convergence that achieves state-of-the-art performance in depth prediction.
-This is a class project for Advanced Computer Vision (CS 7476) at Georgia Tech.
 In this project, we used a Feature Pyramid Network (FPN) backbone to estimate depth map from a single input RGB image.
 We tested the performance of our model on the NYU Depth V2 Dataset (Official Split) and the KITTI Dataset (Eigen Split).

 ## Requirements